 After breakfast visit the fairy-tale Bled Castle which offers breathtaking views over Lake Bled with the island in the middle and the peaks of the Julian Alps in the background.
 Later you can take the traditional boat called “pletna” to the island and ring the bells of the baroque Saint Mary’s church.
 In the afternoon, continue to Bohinj with the largest lake in Slovenia, located in the heart of Triglav National Park.
 Enter the picturesque church on the banks of Lake Bohinj or visit the impressive Savica Waterfall on the other side.
 If the weather conditions allow, you are welcome to take a swim in the lake or rent a canoe.
-On your way to Kranjska Gora you can optionally visit the magnificent Vintgar Gorge.
-Night in Kranjska Gora.
+If time permits you can also visit the magnificent Vintgar Gorge.
+Night in Bled.

 Later continue along Soča River to the historic town of Kobarid, notable for playing an important role during the so-called Isonzo Front in WWI.
-If you are interest in history you can enter the renown museum dedicated to this topic or visit the gorgeous Kozjak waterfall.
+If you are interest in history, you can enter the renowned museum dedicated to this topic or visit the gorgeous Kozjak waterfall.
 Accommodation in Soča Valley.

 Visit Slovenia – the green heart of Europe

 Later, transfer to the mysteries region of Karst, land of caves and other karstic phenomena.
-It was here that scientists first explained numerous karst features, that is why this region lent its name to all karst landscapes across the world.
+It was here that scientists first explained numerous karst features and used its name for all karst landscapes across the world.
 We recommend a stop at the picturesque village of Štanjel or a visit of the Lipica Stud Farm, the cradle of white horses known as Lipizzaners, who have been raised here since the 16th century.
 Before the day ends transfer to Slovenian coast.

 All tourists who visit Slovenia, also visit the gorgeous Venetian town of Piran, the best-preserved urban cultural monument on the Slovenian coast.
 You will not be left unimpressed by its cute narrow streets and red roofs.
 In the afternoon, visit Koper, the most important city in the region, full of Romanesque, Gothic, Renaissance and Baroque buildings.
 Most of Koper’s best tourist spots are concentrated around the City Tower, which is 36 m high and is visible from the distance.
 Among the most interesting points you will see are the cathedral, the Loggia Palace and the Praetor Palace.
 Night on the Slovenian coast.